laura-hetzel/MeDUSA/sumR/vignettes/Usage.md

 ![](images/sumr.png)

 `sumR` (**s**ingle cell **u**ntargeted **m**etabolomics in **R**) is an R package designed for the analysis of single cell untargeted metabolomics datasets.
 Due to the small volume of cells and other challenges, conventional LC-MS strategies aren't suitable to analyse individual cells.
 This can be solved by using DI-MS, but brings its own challenges. `sumR` has been designed as a suite of functions that can deal with DI-MS data across many cells.
-This document functions as a showcase of a pipeline constructed with `sumR` for cells treated with either DMSO or Tamoxifen (TMX).
-You can download the files [here](https://leidenuniv1-my.sharepoint.com/:u:/g/personal/maasp_vuw_leidenuniv_nl/EfWMHgWjx2hAn_pSJEF9QvUBgNThDNKDZEhvtJSvo4_ZcQ?e=LxvAqI) (you must have access using your university account).
-Extract the files in a folder and use this folder as input directory.
+This document functions as a showcase of a pipeline constructed with `sumR`.

 ## Pre-processing

 sumR starts by pre-processing the raw data to features by extracting peaks and aligning these across spectra and cells.
 Unlike LC-MS, here we define a peak as a m/z -- intensity combination, and features as peaks that have been aligned across cells.
 This allows us to compare cells by e.g. filtering possible contaminants and/or performing statistical modelling.
 Consequently, features are defined using a min -- max m/z range across cells.
-Be aware that due to the acquisition method, sumR does not consider retention time of samples and will be omitted throughout the workflow.
+Be aware that due to the acquisition method, sumR does not consider retention time of samples.

-To start a sumR pipeline, we need to load the package.
+To start a sumR pipeline, we load the package.

 ```{r setupEcho, echo = T, eval = F}
 library(sumR)